 "Strategies for Finding the Money to Pursue Support for One's Research, Service, and Academic Agenda"

 A look at where to find the money you need to get your own resources and develop the proposals to pursue it.

 Proposal Development and Financial Management Before and After the Grant

 This colloquium is presented as part of the Department’s Leadership Development Initiative.
-It will be available in-person, via v-tel to Stratford and via elluminate.
+It will be available in-person, via v-tel to Blackwood and via elluminate.